arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

 -	Bluetooth® Classic: establishes a continuous and relatively power-hungry connection, making it suitable for applications requiring real-time, continuous communication.

 -	Bluetooth® Low Energy: supports two primary modes - advertising and connection.
-In advertising mode, a BLE peripheral periodically broadcasts its presence but doesn't maintain a continuous connection, conserving power.
+In advertising mode, a Bluetooth® LE peripheral periodically broadcasts its presence but doesn't maintain a continuous connection, conserving power.
 When needed, a central device can establish a connection for data exchange.

 ## ArduinoBLE Library